gazette/ping-pong/README.rst

 -------------------

 - ``ping_pong.go`` implements the complete application, and ``ping_pong_test.go``
   provides (very basic) end-to-end test coverage.
 - ``ping_pong.proto`` implements a ``Volley`` protobuf message type.
 Use of protobuf in this example is overkill -- it could just as easily be a Go struct -- but is included to demonstrate building applications with Protobuf support.
+  ``ping_pong.pb.go`` is checked-in, associated generated code.
 - ``Makefile`` provides an opinionated, complete build system for the application.
   It leverages Gazette's build infrastructure to include support for RocksDB, a hermetic Docker-based build environment, targets for ``go install`` and ``go test``, and targets for packaging production-ready release images.
 - ``kustomize`` provides Kubernetes manifests for deploying the application, including manifests for end-to-end testing.

 Makefile
 ---------